HITECHCRIME/HC_SG234_Golden_Flood/README.md

 make it through the night
 make it through the night
-that's what i tell myself
+that's what i tell myself when the last light dies every day sun will come again, i swear flood for retinas like morning prayers to the gods of broken dawn

-when last of the lights dies every day sun will come again, i swear flooding retinas like morning prayers to the gods of broken dawn we feel everything, circling with our doubts, what happened in the past cannot be undone
+we feel everything, circling with our doubts, what happened in the past cannot be undone